1799 Viero / Sandi Map of Venice and its Lagoon

 A Closer Look

-This map provides and overhead view of Venice and its hinterland, indicating the changes in the terrain over time and the environmental modifications which made the city's growth and continued existence possible.
-At top is a contemporary map of Venice, the lagoon, and its hinterland, highlighting differences in elevation, land use, aqueducts, canals, and other features of the terrain and infrastructure that developed over centuries to manage the waters of the lagoon.
+This map offers an overhead view of Venice and its hinterland, indicating the changes in the terrain over time and the environmental modifications that made the city's growth and continued existence possible.
+At the top is a contemporary map of Venice, the lagoon, and its hinterland, highlighting differences in elevation, land use, aqueducts, canals, and other features of the terrain and infrastructure that developed over centuries to manage the waters of the lagoon.

 The large inset at bottom illustrates the lagoon in ancient times, indicating important sites, including the Roman-era Via Emilia.
-At bottom-left is an illustration of the murazzi, large stone walls to protect against sea erosion that were an engineering marvel when they were constructed in the years before the fall of the republic.
+At the bottom left is an illustration of the muezzin, a series of large stone breakwaters built to protect Venice against the sea - an engineering marvel completed at enormous expense in the years leading up to the collapse of the Venetian Republic.

 Rescuing Venetian Identity